Visa Information for Incoming International Students

 If you are an international student already in the United States:

-- New International Students: Check in with International Services at Brigham Young University (1351 WSC) before the end of the first week of classes.
+- New International Students: Check in with International Student and Scholar Services at Brigham Young University (1351 WSC) before the end of the first week of classes.
 Bring your Form I-94 (printed), Form I-20, and your passport with you.

 Note: Canadians only need to bring Form I-94 and Form I-20.